RemiGSC/Mgf_FDC/README.md

 	- Each protein was aligned to every other protein using Pymol (v3.1.4) with the command: super p1, p2.
 	- Heatmap of the result matrix was done using the script: script/script_heatmap.txt; (software versions can be found in script/session_info_heatmap.txt).
 	- Figure was done using Inkscape.
+- Bakta analysis was done using the webserver on the contig assembled from metagenomic reads and found to hold the ARG identified in GER-5-KREISCHAOUT.
+	- Bakta output are found in output/bakta_contig_ger5/
+	- Clinker and Inkscape were then used to produce the corresponding figure.
+	- clinker output/bakta_contig_ger5/*.gbff -p output/bakta_contig_ger5/plot.html
+	- The final figure can be found in output/